 Best Value: Vanity Planet Aira Ionic Facial Steamer

-Best Splurge: Dr. Dennis Gross Pro Facial Steamer
+Best Splurge: Dr. Dennis Gross Skincare Pro Facial Steamer

 The micro-steam technology in this pro-inspired steamer goes to work fast; a full cycle takes just nine minutes, and both helps purify and hydrate your complexion.
 Plus, a wide nozzle makes for complete and even steam coverage.
 Other nice features?
 An automatic shut-off function (safety first) and a carrying handle for easy portability.

-Best Budget: Conair True Glow Moisturizing Facial Sauna System
+Best Budget: Conair True Glow Moisturizing Mist Facial Sauna System

 Best Ionic: Okachi Gliya Facial Steamer

-This touts nano-ionic steam, which can penetrate the skin more deeply.
+This touts nano-ionic steam, which is meant to penetrate the skin more deeply.
 Translation?
-Increased hydration (up to 10 times more) and pore de-clogging to boot.
+Increased hydration and pore de-clogging to boot.
 Also nice: A built-in UV lamp sterilizes the steam, keeping your skincare routine nice and sanitary.
 FYI, use only water in this guy, no essential oils.

 Why Trust Byrdie?

 Byrdie contributor Melanie Rud has over a decade of experience in the beauty industry, writing for some of the biggest magazines and websites out there.
-She’s a big fan of facials—both the professional and at-home kind—and values the steaming step more than ever after researching this article.
+Always a fan of the steaming step during a pro facial, writing this story convinced her that she needs an at-home option.